stryker-mutator/stryker-mutator.github.io/blog/2021-10-30-announcing-stryker-net-1.md

 The .NET runtime for Stryker.NET has been updated from 3.1 to 5.0.

-This should have some performance benefits.
-And helps with developing Stryker.NET in the future.
+This update should have some performance benefits, and it will help with developing Stryker.NET in the future.

 Please [download and install .NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) or update your pipeline to support .NET 5.